seanbaxter/DirectXShaderCompiler/tools/clang/docs/ClangFormatStyleOptions.rst

 .. code-block:: yaml

   ---
-  # We'll use defaults from the LLVM style, but with 4 columns indentation.
+  # We'll use defaults from the LLVM37 style, but with 4 columns indentation.
-  BasedOnStyle: LLVM
+  BasedOnStyle: LLVM37
   IndentWidth: 4
   ---
   Language: Cpp